GMAT Preparation Essentials: 10 Resources You Need Before Test Day

 If you want to make sure you’re answering questions quickly and accurately, a GMAT timer can help you stay on the rails.
 There are free web-based options like this one, or you can download a timer.
 Either way, making sure you are managing your time well on the exam is crucial to crushing the GMAT.

 Buy a book

 It’s an easy one to forget with all the snazzy resources out there, but there are GMAT books—real ones made of paper.
 A good book can help you build a plan and keep you on track to make your studying a success.

 Take a course

 Finally, a full prep course can be an excellent option when readying for an exam as difficult as the GMAT.
 A course will include lectures from knowledgeable instructors and help you organize your time efficiently.
 When it comes to courses, like books, there are a lot to choose from.
-From more expensive options like Kaplan and Manhattan Prep, to more budget-friendly like Magoosh, a prep course will help you navigate your GMAT study in a manageable way.
+From more expensive options like Purdue University Global and Manhattan Prep, to more budget-friendly like Magoosh, a prep course will help you navigate your GMAT study in a manageable way.

 One Final Takeaway

 Whatever path you take, if you explore these 10 resources for the GMAT, you’ll be in great shape towards getting into your target school.
 Dedicate some time upfront to find the best resources for you, and then follow a solid study plan to help guide your study time.
 You’ll be ready to rock the GMAT in no time.